The Fanatic (film): Box office

 The Fanatic earned $3,153 from 52 theaters in the U.S. on its opening day, making it a US box-office failure.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 18 out of 100, based on 19 critics, indicating "overwhelming dislike".

 NPR's Simon Abrams gave the film a negative review, calling it a noticeable downgrade from director Fred Durst's The Education of Charlie Banks and The Longshots, and labeling the work a "miserable psychodrama."
 Specific elements attracting criticism included the "cliché-filled voiceover narration" and "a bunch of scenes where Travolta zealously overacts".
 Glenn Kenny of The New York Times also wrote a negative review of the film, arguing that it "delineates the border that separates the merely stale from the genuinely rancid."

 In a positive review, Josh Millican of Dread Central called the film "a riveting indie with genuine suspense", and he praised both Travolta's and Sawa's performances.

 Despite the negative reviews, Travolta has defended the film, saying he was very proud of it and praising Fred Durst as a "wonderful" director.